 On display at the Monaco Yacht Show last week, the Porsche GTT 115 Hybrid took center stage.
 Designed in collaboration between Dynamiq Yachts and Studio FA Porsche, this magnificent 35m vessel is breathtaking.
-Baroque Access has all the details
+Baroque Yachts has all the details

 Sleek and futuristic in design, the new Porsche GTT 115 stood out from the crowd at the Monaco Yacht Show at the end of September 2017.
 Created in Viaraggio, Italy by Monaco-based yacht builder Dynamiq and Studio FA Porsche, the vessel is not only beautiful, it also performs very well.
 It can sail over a maximum of 21 knots with a cruising range of 3,400 nautical miles.

 Porsche’s first-ever super yacht’s design is elegant and minimalistic, while a little peculiar.
 In fact, according to Porsche, “its fluid lines, side contours and balanced proportions recall the drop-shaped, overstretched surfaces of the Porsche 911”.

 The yacht boasts a spa pool on the rear deck, al fresco dining area and up to four cabins, and is estimated to cost in the region of £12.3million (that’s US$16.5million – although some believe it is valued at even more).
 The Italian-designed interior boasts a spacious ‘saloon’ with seven-foot-high ceilings and entertainment area that offers panoramic views of the sea through floor-to-ceiling glass windows as well as wooden floors, marble countertops and leather furniture finishes with carbon fiber details.
 The yacht accommodates a maximum of 12 people — six passengers and six crew members.